Welcome to White Water!

 Will there be any mention of Christianity?

 Amnicon as an organization does have connections to the Evangelical Lutheran Church of America, and the Lutheran Outdoor Ministry Network.
-However, many groups that come on Amnicon trips require that there be no mention of Christianity or religion on the trip.
+However, many groups that come on Amnicon trips require that there be no mention of Christianity to their campers.
 This trip will include thankfulness to the Creator, and discussions of each person’s experience with spirituality, but will not have an emphasis on the Christian worldview.

-- Each day will begin and end with an intentional community conversation that will be focused on helping the trip participants build strong friendships with each other and appreciate the natural world.
+- Each day will begin and end with an intentional community conversation that will be focused on helping the trip participants build strong friendships with each other and an appreciation for the natural world.
 These conversations may draw on stories or poems from around the world, and campers will be invited to share stories from their own lives as well.

-- The staff will not initiate any conversations about God, religion, or spirituality.
+- Amnicon’s staff will not initiate any conversations about Christianity.

 - If a camper initiates a conversation about God, staff will be respectful of whatever the camper’s views are.

 - At the end of the week, all trip participants will be given a keepsake necklace in the shape of a Chi-Rho (the cross-like shape in the middle of Amnicon’s logo).
-The necklace is a gift to celebrate everything they’ve accomplished on the trip, and a reminder of all the friendships and memories they made.
-The Chi-Rho shapes does have it’s roots in the Christian tradition.
+The necklace is a gift to celebrate everything they’ve accomplished on the trip, and a reminder of the friendships and memories they made.
+The Chi-Rho shape does have it’s roots in the Christian tradition.
 The history of the shape may be shared with the campers when they receive their Chi-Rhos.
 But the focus of the Chi-Rho necklace is on the experience these campers have had together at camp.
 Accepting a Chi-Rho necklace does not mean that the camper has accepted Christianity or a Christian worldview.
 Accepting a Chi-Rho necklace means that the camper is proud of themselves for what they accomplished on the trip, and want to remember the experiences they had here, and the people they conected with while at camp.

 If you have any other questions about what to expect on the trip, feel free to contact camp by emailing firstname.lastname@example.org or calling 715-364-2602.